- 10% : Female managers by 2025

 - 20% : Female managers by 2030

-By respecting the diversity of our workforce, we will provide opportunities to enable all employees to leverage their full potential, regardless of gender, age, disability, race, nationality, sexual orientation, and other attributes, such as gender identity and expression, and unaffected by factors that could restrict their ability to work.
+By respecting the diversity of our workforce, we will provide opportunities to enable all employees to leverage their full potential, regardless of gender, age, race, nationality, sexual orientation, gender identity and expression, disability, and other attributes, ensuring that they are unaffected by factors that may restrict their ability to work.

 Coca-Cola Bottlers Japan aims to lead the Coca-Cola system in Japan in developing talents who can serve as the key drivers of transformation and people with capabilities to work globally.

 Coca-Cola University Japan In-House University

 In 2020, we established Coca-Cola University Japan (CCUJ) as an internal university to cultivate the next generation of leaders who will drive transformation and future growth of the Coca-Cola System and create new value in the beverage market.
 CCUJ comprises three leadership levels: division heads, section heads, and general staff.
 Participants from each division will undertake a six-month program to enhance their strengths in the five key capabilities essential to our growth: innovation, strategic thinking, people management, effective communication, and growth mindsets.
 They will also work to address real-world issues.
 By collaborating on projects and engaging in discussions with members from different divisions, participants will gain a broader perspective and grow as leaders for the next generation.

 Global English Transformation(GET) proficiency program

 We provide the (GET) proficiency program for employees in their 20s and 30s to more proactively communicate CCBJH Group's initiatives overseas while also absorbing knowledge from outside Japan, applying it to our daily activities, and creating business growth.
 Participants compete and encourage each other to progress throughout the six-month intensive program, steadily strengthening their English language skills.